 Complete Heart Block (CHB) occurs when the electrical signals can’t pass normally from the atria, the heart’s upper chambers, to the ventricles or lower chambers.
 It may also occur when damage is caused to the atrioventricular node during the surgery.
 However, it may result spontaneously even without surgery.
 The doctors make use of an artificial pacemaker to restore a normal heart rate and rhythm.

 CHB can be congenital, which means, it can be acquired at birth.
 However, one may even develop it during their lifetime.
 Many factors that are responsible for acquired heart block are:

 - Damage To The Heart From Heart Attack

 Some people with CHB experience no symptoms at all but some have visible signs & symptoms of CHB, namely:

 - Light Headedness Or Diziness

 How can CHB be treated?

 Treatment for CHB depends on the severity of the problem.
-In case, of first degree CHB, you may not require any treatment.
-But for second and third-degree CHB, you may need a pacemaker implanted so that your heart can beat at normal rate.
+In the case, of first-degree CHB, you may not require any treatment.
+But for second and third-degree CHB, you may need a pacemaker implanted so that your heart can beat at a normal rate.